MinecraftForge/Documentation/docs/gettingstarted/index.md

 From Zero to Modding
 --------------------

+Make sure you are using a 64-bit JVM.
+Run "java -d64 -version" from a command prompt to confirm.
+You will encounter problems running the gradle tasks if you are using a 32-bit VM.

 1. Obtain a source distribution from forge's [files][] site.
 (Look for the MDK file type)
 2. Extract the downloaded source distribution to an empty directory.
 You should see a bunch of files, and an example mod is placed in `src/main/java` for you to look at.
 Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects These files are:
     * `build.gradle`